 Bankruptcy is a legal process that allows you to get rid of debts that have spiraled out of control.
 The purpose of bankruptcy is to provide creditors with as much payment as possible, and to give debtors a chance to start over.
 Despite the finality that’s implied in the word, bankruptcy does not have to mean the end of your financial future.
 In fact, many people can regain their economic footing if they follow a set of guidelines that can help prevent the problems that led to their bankruptcy.
 In addition, depending on the type of bankruptcy you choose, you can have a clean slate to begin rebuilding your assets.
-Most important is you have questions call a Colorado Springs bankruptcy lawyer to get you questions answered.
+Most important is you have questions call our Colorado Springs bankruptcy lawyers to get you questions answered.

 The Two Most Common Types of Bankruptcy